sierrahermes/Python_DJango_WebApp/README.md

 # Python_DJango_WebApp
-This it a DJango Application
+This is a DJango Application